th317erd/cmded/README.md

 There are a number of different ways `match` can be used.
 First, `match` can simply provided a string for a pattern to match against.
 If it is provided a string, then the match must be exact.

 You can also supply a regular expression (`RegExp`) to the Runner as the first argument (the "pattern").
 If a `RegExp` is supplied, then the results of the matching regular expression will be passed as the second argument (the parser results) to the Runner.
-All of the built-in Runners won't know what to do with this "RegExp result", so if you are passing it into a built-in or non-custom runner, then you will need to format the parser results first.
+All of the built-in Runners won't know what to do with this "RegExp result", so if you are passing it into a built-in or non-custom Runner, then you will need to format the parser results first.
 You can use the `formatParsedResult` option callback to do this.
 Whatever this method returns will be what is passed directly to the Runner.
 In order to be compatible with the default and built-in Runner interface, this must be an object, and it must have at least the keys `name` and `value` for the argument parsed.
 For `RegExp` patterns, only one argument will ever be "consumed" upon match.
 If you need to match against/parse more than a single argument, then you will need to create a Runner, or use a `Function` pattern instead.

 You can also supply a `Function` to the Runner as a pattern matcher.
 It is then up to the this pattern matcher to parse and consume as many arguments as it wants.
 This pattern matcher must consume all arguments positively matched.
 The underlying system can not know what was parsed, and therefor can not mark parsed arguments.
 Don't forget to consume each argument positively matched, or you will have some strange bugs later on down the line.
 A `Function` pattern matcher will be considered a successful match if a truthy value is returned.
 If this is the case, then the Runner will be called with the truthy result (after being passed through `formatParsedResult` if any was specified).
-As with all matchers, the minimum requirement to work with the default and built-in runners is to provide an object with at least `name` and `value` properties.
+As with all matchers, the minimum requirement to work with the default and built-in Runners is to provide an object with at least `name` and `value` properties.

 ### Runner parameters

-All runners by default need no parameters.
+All Runners by default need no parameters.
 You can however optionally supply parameters to Runners.
-Here are the parameters that can be passed to all built-in runners.
+Here are the parameters that can be passed to all built-in Runners.

-*Note: Custom runners might have different parameters that can be supplied*.
+*Note: Custom Runners might have different parameters that can be supplied*.

 ```javascript
 {